 The Hill/Valley framework, as originated by Scott (2009) and adapted to make predictions about linguistic complexity by DeLancey (2014) is made up of two causal links.
 The first is that ecological setting gives rise to social structure: rugged, hilly terrains promote small communities and shifting agriculture, fertile valleys give rise to large farming states.
 The second is that this social structure gives rise to linguistic structure, where these small hill communities tend to be esoteric and hence retain/innovate complexity, and the valley states assimilate new populations and sustain a larger population, making them exoteric, and hence susceptible to loss of complexity.
 However, both causal links can be critiqued.

 We find that in the EHR, Hill and Valley societies are not straightforward results of their ecological environments.
 This discrepancy is resolved, once one considers Wouter’s (2012) critique of Scott’s framework in its applicability to the EHR.
 Wouters (p.
-49-50) explains how Scott's account misses the formation of secondary states in the hills -- smaller states that exist in the shadow of powerful valley states.
+49-50) explains that Scott's account misses the formation of secondary states in the hills.
+These are smaller states that exist in the shadow of powerful valley states.
 This has important linguistic consequences, since the presence of state formation in the Hills, even if limited, could lead to other Valley-type cultural traits.
 The Angamis, generally considered a hill tribe, who reside in a largely hilly terrain, regularly engaged in other state-like behaviour, such as terraced wet-rice cultivation, and levying tribute from neighbouring tribes (Hutton, 1921:11).
-These adaptations would enable the Angamis to support a larger population, making them susceptible to the same simplifying pressures languages with larger populations may face.
+These adaptations may enable the Angamis to support a larger population, possibly making them susceptible to the same simplifying pressures languages with larger populations may face.

 In other cases, it seems the Hill societies incorporated, assimilated or were otherwise in intense contact with Valley states.
-The Singpho, a hill tribe engaged in conquest and/or enslavement of local populations that formerly spoke other languages (DeLancey, 2015:64).
-Turung, the variety of Singpho sampled here underwent intense contact with Tai languages, and Singpho in the EHR lost agreement particles that are characteristic of the Jingphaw family elsewhere (DeLancey, 2011).
-The Akas too, who are coded as a hill tribe in our sample, regularly demanded resources, including manpower from the Ahom Valley state (Wouters, 2012:49).
-These situations would lead to an influx of adult L2 learners, which would promote simplification, the causal pathway we have found support for.
-This is what we find in Aka and Turung, as they show case-marking profiles and a lack of verbal indexing, associated with Valley languages.
+The Singpho, a hill tribe, engaged in conquest and/or enslavement of local populations that formerly spoke other languages (DeLancey, 2015:64).
+Turung, the variety of Singpho sampled here, underwent intense contact with Tai languages, and Singpho in the EHR lost agreement particles that are characteristic of the Jingphaw family elsewhere (DeLancey, 2011).
+The Akas too, who are coded as a hill tribe in my sample, regularly demanded resources, including manpower, from the Ahom Valley state (Wouters, 2012:49).
+These situations would lead to an influx of adult L2 learners, which would promote simplification, the causal pathway I have found support for.
+This is what we find in Aka and Turung, as they show case marking profiles and a lack of verbal indexing, which are typically associated with Valley languages.

-Another way we can try to understand why this classification doesn't work, is by understanding which languages would be 'miscategorized' if we were to try to predict if they were Hill or Valley based on their argument coding complexity.
-In Figure X below, I visualize which languages are mis-classified based on whether their mean cell complexity was above the mean for Valley languages, or below it for Hill languages.
+Another way we can try to understand why this classification isn’t supported by analysis of this dataset is by understanding which languages would be 'miscategorized' if we were to try to predict if they were Hill or Valley based on their argument coding complexity.
+In Figure 8 below, I visualize which languages are mis-classified based on whether their mean cell complexity was above the mean for Valley languages, or below it for Hill languages.